usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 ### Why this matters for procurement

-This agile rhythm allows the government to:
+This Agile rhythm allows the government to:

 * Tie the vendor’s work directly to observable, time-bound outcomes.
 * Provide continuous oversight without micromanagement.